Summaries of April’s bumper crop of consistory court judgments (and none behind a pay-wall!)

 Consistory court judgments This month’s sixteen consistory court judgments considered a wide range of issues: loans; reordering, extensions & other building works; exhumation, churchyards; organs; and (tubular) bells.
 As in previous judgment round-ups, we have made extensive use of page navigation links to assist readers in “cherry-picking” areas of interest.

 The differing approaches adopted by chancellors in relation to the permanence of Christian burial and family graves, was raised again in Re West Norwood Cemetery; and an unusual request for the reservation of a grave space for four petitioners was considered in Re St Mary Hellesdon.
 The case of Re All Saints Waldron is another example of those petitions that are sent to try the patience of chancellors; here the PCC, their consulting architect and the DAC all came in for criticism.
-Like the consultation responses of a certain trade association, this is one that David would file under “Don’t do it like this”.
+Like the consultation responses of a certain trade association representing the interests of the quarry industry, this is one that David would file under “Don’t do it like this”.

 Some of this month’s judgments address issues of more general concern that will be considered in future posts: the broader aspects of reordering such as churches with small congregations faced with substantial repair cost, Re Holy Trinity Kimberley, and the aspects of Theseus’ paradox raised in Re St Peter Brighton; and the sensitive issue of the application to the Churchyard Regulations raised in Re St Bartholomew Wick (Thomas the Tank Engine headstone) and Re The Churchyard of Quarrington Hill (Sunderland Association Football Club colours on headstone).
 Finally, we await with interest the fate of (part of) the cremated remains of Tom Sharpe following the Chancellor’s direction in Re St Aidan Thockrington ECC New 1.